-This factor addresses the extent to which you have the ability, capacity and organizational resources necessary to successfully implement your proposed activities in a timely manner.
+This factor addresses the extent to which you have the ability, capacity, and organizational resources necessary to successfully implement your proposed activities in a timely manner.
 The rating of your application will include any sub-grantees, consultants, sub-recipients, and members of consortia that are firmly committed to the project (generally, "subordinate organizations").
 In rating this factor, HUD will consider the extent to which your application demonstrates:

-(a) The capability and qualifications of key and supporting personnel (13 points).

-HUD will assess the qualifications of key personnel to carry out the proposed study as evidenced by academic and professional background, publications, and recent (within the past 5 years) research experience.
-The proposed Principal Investigator must directly represent and be compensated directly by the applicant for his or her role in the proposed study.
-Publications and/or research experience are considered relevant if they required the acquisition and use of knowledge and skills that can be applied in the planning and execution of the technical study that is proposed under this NOFA.
-In providing information on the key personnel, please include information on their organization position title, phone/fax numbers, email addresses, percentage of time proposed for this grant, and percentage of time to be spent on other activities. (note: you have the option to provide the information on key personnel's organization, position title, phone/fax numbers, email addresses, percentage of time proposed for this grant, and percentage of time to be spent on other activities as an attachment).
+(a).
+The capability and qualifications of key and supporting personnel (13 points).
+HUD will assess the qualifications of key personnel (especially the PI and co-Principal Investigator(s) (co-PIs)) to carry out the proposed study as evidenced by academic and professional background, publications, and recent (within the past 5 years) research experience.
+The proposed PI must directly represent and be compensated directly by the applicant for his or her role in the proposed study.
+Publications and/or research experience are considered relevant if they required the acquisition and use of knowledge and skills that can be applied in the planning and execution of the technical study that is proposed under this NOFO.
+In providing information on the key personnel, please include information on their organization position title, phone/fax numbers, email addresses, percentage of time proposed for this grant, and percentage of time to be spent on other activities.
+(Note: you have the option to provide the information on key personnel's organization, position title, phone/fax numbers, email addresses, percentage of time proposed for this grant, and percentage of time to be spent on other activities as an attachment).
 HUD will also evaluate the qualifications of supporting personnel such as statisticians and research assistants.
 Indicate roles and activities of partner organizations as they will be evaluated with respect to their qualifications and capabilities to successfully implement their proposed project roles and activities.
 Please do not include the Social Security Numbers (SSN) of any staff members.
-You must also submit an organizational chart that shows the key players in the project and their reporting relationships.
-The chart may be submitted as an attachment and will not count towards the 25-page maximum.

-(b) Past performance of the study team in managing similar projects (7 points).
+(b).
+Past performance of the study team in managing similar projects (7 points).
 HUD will evaluate your demonstrated ability to successfully manage various aspects (e.g., personnel management, data management and analysis, quality control, reporting) of a complex technical study, as well as your overall success in completing studies on time and within budget.
 If applicable, provide the number and title of any past OLHCHH grants and describe the outcomes of those grants and your organization's performance in their implementation (e.g., whether they were completed on time without the request for an extension of the original period of performance).
 Also, describe the past performance of the organization (applicant and/or partners) on other research related to residential environmental health and safety, or other relevant experience.
 Provide details about the nature of the project, the funding organization, and your performance (e.g., timely completion, achievement of desired outcomes).
-You should also discuss the degree to which the results from past research have been used to develop new or improved methods or tools for residential hazard assessment or control.

 If your organization has an active OLHCHH grant or cooperative agreement, provide a description of the progress and outcomes achieved under that award.
 If you completed one or more HUD-funded Technical Studies grants, your performance will be evaluated in terms of achievements made under the previous grant(s).
-If you were a PI or a co-PI of a previous HUD technical studies grant from OLHCHH in a fiscal year in which the NOFA required that grantees provide HUD with a draft manuscript for publication as a final work product (i.e., NOFAs starting in Fiscal Year 2006) and you have not submitted a final report or demonstrated a credible attempt to publish the results in a scientific or professional journal, 5 points will be deducted under this sub-factor.
+If you were a PI or a co-PI of a previous HUD technical studies grant from OLHCHH in a fiscal year in which the NOFO required that grantees provide HUD with a draft manuscript for publication as a final work product (i.e., NOFOs starting in Fiscal Year 2006) and you have not submitted a final report or demonstrated a credible attempt to publish the results in a scientific or professional journal, 5 points will be deducted under this sub-factor.